-The mission of the Si View Metropolitan Park District is to work in partnership with the Community to enhance the quality of life through the facilitation of recreation programs and parks in the Snoqualmie Valley.
+The mission of Si View Metropolitan Park District is to work in partnership with the Community to preserve historic Si View Park and provide opportunities to enhance the quality of life through the facilitation of recreation programs and parks in the Snoqualmie Valley.

 Si View Metropolitan Park District was formed in 2003 when the historic Si View Community Center and Pool faced closure by King County due to budget shortfall.
 As an independent, regional unit of government similar to a fire, hospital or school district, formation of the District allows local control of Si View Park, Pool and Community Center.
 The District covers approximately 17,300 acres or 27 square miles, including the city of North Bend and Fire District 38, in unincorporated King County.
 A five member Board of Commissioners govern the District.
 Commissioners serve six-year staggered terms and are the legislative body responsible for adopting the District budget and developing goals, policies and regulations which guide the District’s future.